Jon Jilani, Bilingual Content Marketing and Communications Specialist

 Is the end in sight?

-Although further rate hikes remain certain, there are some indications that the Bank of Canada's rate increases might be nearing their end.
+Although further Bank of Canada interest rate hikes remain certain, there are some indications that the Bank of Canada interest rate increases might be nearing their end.
 In the wake of today's announcement, the current value of bonds has dropped; lower bond yields mean that fixed mortgage rates should also drop as Canadian lenders adjust to the lower cost of funds.

 If you have a variable-rate mortgage or a home equity line of credit (HELOC), you may feel relieved that today's rate hike was only 50 basis points versus the 75 basis points many had been expecting.
 You can also take some comfort in the Bank's language signalling that future rate hikes will be based on its assessment of how all of the rate hikes throughout 2022 have affected the economy.